-Seems like the granny square needs to be on my to-post list, but first of, we'll get the granny stitch, also known as granny stripe, straight granny or even the flat granny stitch under the belt.
+But today, we’ll get the granny stitch, also known as granny stripe, straight granny or even the flat granny stitch under the belt.

-QUICK AND EASY CROCHET stitches - how to crochet granny stitch
+QUICK AND EASY CROCHET stitches – how to crochet granny stitch in flat rows

 WHAT YOU’LL NEED

 Hook size: Match the hook size according to your yarn.